Megha6319/NLP-Based-Restaurant-Recommendation-System/README.md

 Design and implement a Recommendation System for restaurants based on customer reviews.
 The goal is to develop a system that suggests restaurants to users based on their preferences and historical review data.

+Problem Statement

+Design and implement a Recommendation System for restaurants based on customer reviews.

+The goal is to develop a system that suggests restaurants to users based on their preferences and historical review data.

 Why

 The purpose of creating a Restaurant Recommendation System based on customer reviews is to enhance user satisfaction by providing personalized dining suggestions and to drive business growth through data-driven insights and increased user engagement.